 “Dorothy Day, who was a great lover of the poor, said, ‘The closer we are to the poor, the closer we are to Christ’s love.’
 I feel my prayer life has been deeply enriched by this ministry,” Sister Margaret Marie said.

-She celebrates her 60th year as an Ursuline Sister this year and is awaiting the next step God has for her to take.
+She is in her 67th year as an Ursuline Sister in 2022 and is awaiting the next step God has for her to take.

 “During my years of religious life, I have been richly blessed by God, my family, my friends and the students whom I have taught,” she said.
 “For this, I am eternally grateful.”